johnreyes96/udemy-spring-boot-webflux-reactive-programming/README.md

-# Project reactives made with Spring Boot 2 and Spring WebFlux
+# Projects reactives made with Spring Boot 2 and Spring WebFlux
 This repository is about udemy curse Programación Reactiva con Spring Boot 2 y Spring WebFlux based with reactor project.

 ## Tecnologies and tools